Set up Python environment#

 Use other programming languages#

-While I do recommend using Python for this course, learning Python is not one of the learning objectives of this course.
+While I strongly recommend using Python for this course, learning Python is not one of the learning objectives of this course.
 Hence, if using another programming language makes it easier for you to learn the materials in this course, you are welcome to do so.
 You can submit the assignments using the programming language you choose.